-Under current legislation the State Pension Age is due to rise to 67 between 2026 and 2028 and to 68 between 2044 and 2046.
-However the Government has announced plans to bring forward the rise to 68 to between 2037 and 2039.
+Under current legislation, the State Pension Age is due to rise to 67 between 2026 and 2028 and to 68 between 2044 and 2046.
+However, the Government has announced plans to bring forward the rise to 68 to between 2037 and 2039.

-To find out your State Pension Age please visit https://www.gov.uk/calculate-state-pension.

-Vesting Period
+Qualifying Period

-The vesting period in the LGPS is 2 years.
-You will meet the 2 years vesting period if:

-you have been a member of the LGPS in Scotland for 2 years, or
+The qualifying period is the period you must have been an active member of the LGPS for to be entitled to benefits under the Scheme.
+The qualifying period is two years; however, it can be met before two years if any of the conditions below apply:

-you have brought a transfer of pension rights into the LGPS in Scotland from a different occupational pension scheme or from a European pensions institution and the length of service you had in that scheme or institution was 2 or more years or, when added to the period of time you have been a member of the LGPS is, in aggregate, 2 or more years, or
+you have brought a transfer of pension rights into the L G P S in Scotland from a different occupational pension scheme or from a European pensions institution and the length of service you had in that scheme or institution was two or more years or, when added to the period of time you have been a member of the L G P S is, in aggregate, two or more years, or

-you have brought a transfer of pension rights into the LGPS in Scotland from a pension scheme or arrangement where you were not allowed to receive a refund of contributions, or
+you have brought a transfer of pension rights into the L G P S in Scotland from a pension scheme or arrangement where you were not allowed to receive a refund of contributions, or

-you have previously transferred pension rights out of the LGPS in Scotland to a pension scheme abroad (i.e. to a qualifying recognised overseas pension scheme), or
+you have previously transferred pension rights out of the L G P S in Scotland to a pension scheme abroad (ie to a qualifying recognised overseas pension scheme), or

-you already hold a deferred benefit or are receiving a pension from the LGPS in Scotland (other than a survivor's pension or pension credit member's pension), or
+you already hold a deferred benefit or are receiving a pension from the L G P S in Scotland (other than a survivor's pension or pension credit member's pension), or

-you have paid National Insurance contributions whilst a member of the LGPS, and you cease to contribute to the LGPS in the tax year of attaining pension age,
+you have paid National Insurance contributions before 6 April 2016 and whilst a member of the L G P S and cease to contribute to the L G P S in the tax year of attaining pension age,

-you cease to contribute to the LGPS at age 75, or
+you cease to contribute to the L G P S at age 75, or

 you die in service.